 Applicants for the PhD degree must either have a Bachelor's degree or be in the final stages of a program leading to a bachelor's degree or equivalent.
 There are no formal coursework requirements, however the following classes and associated laboratories provide a good background for graduate coursework:

 General Chemistry and Organic Chemistry

 Successful PhD applicants normally have a minimum GPA of 3.0 on a 4.0 scale.
 The average GPA of last year's class was 3.56.
 Prior research experience is an asset.

-MS applications open in October and most close on June 15, although some close as late as July 13th.
-Please refer to the specific master's program website.
-Applications received after the deadline will be considered only as space allows.
+MS applications open in October and most close in July, although some close as late as August 1st.
+Please refer to the specific master's program website. the application system at applygrad.tulane.edu will only allow creation of applications within the deadlines

 Both PhD and Masters students apply through the "SLATE" online application system at "applygrad.tulane.edu"

 The following official documents must be received to consider your application complete: